-Partial works (not whole works) may be subcontracted.
-The Construction Business Act provides, on the other hand, that a contractor is not permitted to subcontract their construction works in whole to another person or entity unless the contractor obtains the prior written consent of the owner in the case of certain exempted construction works.
-Other non-exempted works may not be subcontracted in whole to another person or entity even if the consent of owner is obtained.
+The Construction Business Act provides that a contractor is not permitted to subcontract their construction works in whole to another person or entity unless the contractor obtains the prior written consent of the owner in the case of certain exempted construction works.
+Other nonexempted works may not be subcontracted in whole to another person or entity even if the consent of owner is obtained.
+Partial subcontracting is permitted and very typical.